-The floor protector must consist of a thick cellulose cement fibre sheet which has a thermal resistance of 0.008m2 K/W, per 4mm thickness or equivalent.
+The floor protector must consist of 9mm thick cement fibre sheet which has a thermal resistance of 0.008m2 K/W, per 9mm thickness or equivalent.
+Scandia have a complete range of suitable ready to install hearth pads for straight wall and corner installations.